Skip to content

 0

-I'm creating an Amazon Machine Image (AMI) or snapshot of my Amazon Elastic Compute Cloud (Amazon EC2) instance or Amazon Elastic Block Store (Amazon EBS) volume.
-However, the process is slow or is stuck in the Pending state.
+I want to troubleshoot my Amazon Machine Image (AMI) or Amazon Elastic Block Store (Amazon EBS) snapshots that run slowly or gets stuck in the Pending state.

 Resolution